-This isn’t being produced by popular manufacturers as much anymore so it’s become one of those types of ammo that people find somewhere and buy all they can if it’s a favorite.
-Besides Remington, Fiocchi, and Magtech are the most easily found brands that still make SJHP ammo .
+Due to it not being produced by popular manufacturers as much anymore, many people buy it up when they find it – Remington, Fiocchi, and Magtech are the most easily found brands that still make SJHP ammo.

 Semi-Jacketed Hollow Point Features

-Semi-Jacketed – Naturally, this is what you’re going to be looking for specifically when checking out ammunition featuring this type of bullet.
+- Semi-Jacketed: Naturally, this is what you’re going to be looking for with this type of ammunition.
 You have a great balance here between the penetration of an FMJ and the expansion of a soft nose or non-jacketed bullet.
-Different brands will perform very differently so you’ll need to head out to the range to get a good feel for the penetration of any SJHP ammo.
+Different brands will vary in performance, so head out to the range to get a good feel for the penetration of any SJHP ammo.

-Hollow Point – The hollow point of the SJHP bullet can be produced with various levels of depth and diameter and this will influence how well it expands upon impact with a target.
-Each brand will have a different hollow point in any bullet type including semi-jacketed.
-It can really pay off to experiment if you plan to use these for home defense and you’re concerned about over-penetration.
+- Hollow Point: The hollow point of the SJHP bullet can be produced with various levels of depth and diameter, and this will influence how well it expands upon impact with a target.
+Each brand will have a different hollow point in any bullet type, including semi-jacketed.
+It can really pay off to experiment if you plan to use these for home defense and you have concerns about over-penetration.

 Semi-Jacketed Hollow Point Uses

-This bullet was designed for pretty much one use and that is self-defense.
-You get more stopping power than a standard bullet due to the hollow point and a nice amount of penetration to make sure the bullet isn’t going to simply lose velocity too fast once it hits a target.
-As with any hollow point, when a target is hit, the nose mushrooms outward from the center creating a much larger than average wound cavity.
-This is to make sure when you need to stop someone, they go down with one shot as long as it’s in a vital area.
+This bullet was designed for pretty much one use – self defense.
+You get more stopping power than a standard bullet due to the hollow point, and a nice amount of penetration to make sure the bullet doesn't lose velocity too quickly upon impact.
+As with any hollow point, when a target is hit, the nose mushrooms outward from the center, creating a larger-than-average wound cavity.
+This is to make sure threats are stopped with one single shot.

-Overall this is a popular bullet type for use in home defense ammunition.
-It’s lost some of its standing in the market over the past couple of decades as new technology has created nice alternatives that fill this particular niche.
-Some people like the semi-jacketed hollow point for backyard shooting and pistol target shooting because it creates a very satisfying hole in whatever you’re shooting at.
-Today it is most commonly found in revolver calibers such as .38 Special, .357 Magnum and .44 Magnum.
+Overall, this is a popular bullet type for use in home-defense ammunition.
+Although it has lost some of its standing in the market over the past couple of decades due to new technology, many like the semi-jacketed hollow point for backyard shooting and pistol target shooting.
+Today it is most commonly found in revolver calibers such as .38 Special, .357 Magnum, and .44 Magnum.